Ethanol Prices – Historical Graph

 After distilling to remove the impurities from the mixture of water and ethanol, the final product is clear and pure ethanol which is ready to use as a gasoline substitute.

-Today, the US tops the largest ethanol-producing country in the world, followed closely by Brazil, and distantly by China, Argentina, Canada, and Thailand.
+Today, the U.S. tops the largest ethanol-producing country in the world with an average of 500 million gallons of production per year.
+Brazil, China, Argentina, Canada, and Thailand follow closely.

-Ethanol production is present all year round in the US, however, certain seasons record its peak production.
+Ethanol production is present all year round however, certain seasons record its peak production.

-Generally, the corn harvest in the US runs from late summer to fall.
-During this time ethanol production is plenty and prices are low as there is ample supply yet the summer driving season from Memorial Day to Labor Day causes a short spike in price.
+Generally, the corn harvest in the U.S. runs from late summer to fall.
+During this time ethanol production is plenty and prices are low as there is ample supply.
+However, the summer driving season from Memorial Day to Labor Day causes a short spike in price.
+Additionally, ethanol prices are rising steadily thanks to the Biden administration mandate which advocates more bio-fuel blending into gasoline.

-Furthermore, the Clean Air Act in the US requires much tighter regulation to lessen smog and other air pollutants.
+The Clean Air Act in the U.S. requires much tighter regulation to lessen smog and other air pollutants.
 This law takes effect every June 1st to September 15th.
+These sustainable approaches solidify the need to ramp up ethanol production as the commodity’s production and consumption reduce greenhouse gas emissions by up to 88%.